ftlabs/speed-feed-server/README.md

 # SpeedFeed server

-*NOTE* The speedFeed experiment has now ended, and the server was switched off.
-I you need to revive the service, follow the setup section below.
+**IMPORTANT** The speedFeed experiment has now ended, and the server was switched off.
+If you need to revive the service, follow the setup section below.

 ## What is SpeedFeed?
 SpeedFeed explores the limits of annoyance, combining constant disruption with the usefulness of the latest headlines.